Jcait/Project-knight-travails/README.md

 };
 ```

-With new each value found, to generate more nodes if the answer isn't found I want to add those Functions possible moves to the value.
+With each new  value found, to generate more nodes if the answer isn't found, I want to add those functions possible moves to the value.

 ```js
 // Start must be passed in with .toString()